-Unless otherwise disclosed in the Supplement, PCs may not constitute "loans... secured by an interest in real property which is... residential real property" within the meaning of Section 7701 (a) (19) (C) (v) of the Code for purposes of determining whether an institution qualifies as a "domestic building and loan association."
+Unless otherwise disclosed in the applicable Pool Supplement, PCs may not constitute "loans...secured by an interest in real property which is ... residential real property" within the meaning of Section 7701(a)(19)(C)(v) of the Code for purposes of determining whether an institution qualifies as a "domestic building and loan association."
 PCs qualify for such treatment in their entirety only if the planned residential use with respect to the property securing the Mortgage exceeds 80 percent of the property's planned use (determined as of the time the Mortgage was created).
 According to the legislative history to this provision, Congress intended that this determination be based on the usable space in the building.
-Even if the property securing the Mortgage does not meet this test, counsel is of the opinion that, based on authority addressing analogous circumstances, the PCs will be treated as "obligations of a corporation which is an instrumentality of the United States" within the meaning of Section 7701 (a) (19) (C) (ii) of the Code.
+Even if the property securing the Mortgage analogous circumstances, the PCs will be treated as "obligations of a corporation which is an instrumentality of the United States" within the meaning of Section 7701(a)(19)(C)(ii) of the Code.
 Thus, the PCs will be a qualifying asset for a domestic building and loan association.